AjayOza/Rosie-Dashboard/README.md

 ####Step 1: Concept testing

-These are importanat areas to test out before full coding can take place
+These are importanat areas to test out before full coding can take place.
+See project Kanbans for progress on GitHub

 * Controllers, components and design/layout with fake data
 * Double-check with site host that background website can support layout/folders/libs
 * Sparklines within AngularJS directive (use JQuery as there already)